Indiana University

 2. Click the Select... button next to Scan selected drives and folders.

-3. Check the drives and folders you wish to scan, and then click OK.
+3. Check the drives and folders you wish to scan, and click OK.

 4. Click Scan Now.